 The growth of local plants and animals is nurtured through initiatives such as clam-seeding, mangrove-reforestation, the release of sea turtle hatchlings, and regular coastal clean-up activities.

 WWF monitors Hamilo Coast’s energy-use and recommends initiatives to continuously enhance energy efficiency.
-Alternative sources of energy have been used to power some of Hamilo Coast’s facilities, such as its street lights, which run on solar power.
+Alternative sources of energy have been used to power some of Hamilo Coast’s facilities.

 WWF monitors and evaluates the waste management activities of Hamilo Coast’s employees and residents in order to create the conditions necessary for the community to be compliant with the waste-management standards of global eco-tourism certification bodies.